ZHO in Brief

 Are all services provided by all centers?

 All services are provided by most centers.
 However, service provision depends on the real need for a certain service.
-Abu Dhabi Center in Al Mufraq is one of the largest and most comprehensive centers, offering all services and accommodating more than 800 beneficiaries.
+Abu Dhabi Center in Al Mufraq is one of the largest and most comprehensive centers.